hindutva/hindutva.github.io/content/main/rivals/abe-disease/_index.md

 "If Hinduism is a single religion, consistency requires Judaism, Xianity & Islam be categorised as sects of a single religion." \- Stietencron

-## Practical observations

-- "National anthem, Cashmereyaut, suppression of dummy grad students etc are mere facades for the really elephant in the room that H themselves are afraid to see -- there can be no coexistence between Abe and the heathens & Abe will do all it takes to make us fertilizer for the soil." \[[TW16](https://twitter.com/blog_supplement/status/762346994333519873)\]

 ## Philosophical divergence
 With rare exceptions, all abrahamisms agree on some basic concepts.
 Abrahamisms have certain indispensable beliefs (dogmas), without which the thought-system would collapse.
 (Aksharananda [here](https://www.youtube.com/watch?v=WN0JQsgZJas).)